KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       ex. smicli history delete --startdate 09/09/17 --endate 09/10/17

-      Because this could accidently delete all history records, this command specifically requires that the user provide both the start date and either the enddate or number of days.
+      Because this could accidently delete all history records, this command requires that the user provide both the start date and either the enddate or number of days.
 It makes no assumptions about dates.

       It also requires verification before deleting any records.